Pure extension of the theta divisor over the moduli space of abelian varieties: Introduction

-D.\ Holmes would like to thank Leo Herr for discussions around flatness, as well as Aitor Iribar Lopez for discussions around automorphisms of cone stacks.
-R.\ de Jong would like to thank Farbod Shokrieh for many inspiring discussions related to the theme of this paper.
+\textbf{Acknowledgements.} DH would like to thank Leo Herr for discussions around flatness, as well as Aitor Iribar Lopez and Jeremy Feusi for discussions around automorphisms of cone stacks and tropical biextensions.
+RJ would like to thank Farbod Shokrieh for many inspiring discussions related to the theme of this paper.